.neustar Registration Policies

 - Malicious Hacking: the attempt to gain unauthorized access (or exceed the level of authorized access) to a computer, information system, user account or profile, database, or security system.

-- Child Pornography: the storage, publication, display and/or dissemination of pornographic materials depicting individuals under the age of majority in the relevant jurisdiction.
+- Child Abuse: the storage, publication, display and/or dissemination of child abuse images or engage in the exploitation of individuals under the age of majority in the relevant jurisdiction.

 3. Rights Protection Mechanisms

-Neustar is committed to following all mandatory ICANN rights protection mechanisms aimed at protecting third party intellectual property rights within .neustar.
-Neustar plans to operate and maintain the .neustar space as an extension of its current branding activities, therefore, it is highly unlikely that names in the zone will interfere with the rights of other third parties.
+Neustar is committed to following all mandatory ICANN rights protection mechanisms aimed at protecting third party intellectual property rights within the .neustar TLD.
+Neustar plans to operate and maintain the .neustar name space as an extension of its current branding activities, therefore, it is highly unlikely that names in the zone will interfere with the rights of other third parties.

 Nevertheless, Neustar plans to implement all Rights Protection Mechanisms (RPMs) as required by ICANN.
 These RPMs include, but are not limited to the following: